Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

 **3b.
 Enabling webforms on only certain objects**

-* If you want links to the webform to appear on only Islandora pages for only certain objects, you need to indicate this when editing the ìIslandora settingsî page.
-Look for ìAdd a link toî and select "Only those objects that are manually tagged for this webform".
+* If you want links to the webform to appear on only Islandora pages for only certain objects, you need to indicate this when editing the ‚ÄúIslandora settings‚Äù page.
+Look for ‚ÄúAdd a link to‚Äù and select "Only those objects that are manually tagged for this webform".
-* Then you need to navigate to each Islandora object display page on which you want a link to the webform to appear and click the following link (ìGo to web formî will be the name of your webform).
+* Then you need to navigate to each Islandora object display page on which you want a link to the webform to appear and click the following link (‚ÄúGo to web form‚Äù will be the name of your webform).
   * add webform link: "Go to web form" (wording may vary)

 **4. Configuring Drupal accounts for the Islandora Webform module**